 But southerners have no cause for complacency, because this ‘a’/’ah’ business can just as easily trip up the natural RP speaker.
-Recently a younger member of the family decided against a course of action on the grounds that she ‘couldn’t be asked’.
-The assembled adults looked on in bemusement.
+Recently a young member of the family decided against a course of action on the grounds that she ‘can’t be arsed’.
+The adults looked on in bemusement.
 ‘That’s a bit rude, isn’t it?’

 Generation stared unto generation across a chasm of misunderstanding.

 Confusion was about to give way to tantrum on both sides, until the innocent mistake was realised.
 Our young person had misheard the salty idiom ‘can’t be arsed’ as ‘can’t be asked’ – a phrase she’d taken to mean ‘oh, just don’t ask me’.
 She used this mild expression of protest, as she thought it, all the time at school.
 The poor girl’s hand flew to her mouth as she realised exactly why teachers kept taking her aside to request that she moderated her language.